-The teachers are Miss Abbott in Reception and Mrs Purdy Marr in Nursery.
+The teachers are Miss Abbott and Mrs Hamilton in Reception and Mrs Purdy Marr in Nursery.

 In our Unit teaching and learning is based on cross-curricular themes which are designed to follow the children’s interests and challenge each child to progress onto their next steps.
 We believe that the way young children learn best is through carefully structured and self-initiated play.
 Children have access to beautiful indoor and outdoor environments where they are encouraged to explore, develop, imagine and investigate their surroundings to start to understand the world around them.
 We promote Growth Mindset, encouraging children to take on challenges and take risks with their learning.

 Our maths and literacy lessons blend fun, engaging games with focused activities, providing the children with a firm basis of understanding on which to build their later knowledge.
 In the Autumn term staff host an ‘Early Reading and Writing’ workshop to ensure parents are aware of expectations, and how they can support their child with their learning at home.

 The Early Years Team

 The Early Years team work closely with all our families on their child’s learning journey.
 Each term families are invited to ‘Stay and Play’ sessions based on current topics or themes.
 They can also join their children on regular visits to our local library every Monday and Thursday.
 Children have access to ‘Home Learning Bags’ containing a variety of fun, practical activities designed to develop physical, phonic and mathematical skills.
 Every half term a homework menu is provided where children can choose to complete a variety of cross curricular activities.